Ischaemic Affairs of the Heart

 Nepean Hospital has a reputation which is far from ideal (Retrieved: 2023-01-27).

-I had already seen how they “treated” my mother when she became sick towards the end of 2020, with things being so dysfunctional that I lodged a complaint with the Health Care Complaints Commission a few weeks after her death (Submission ID 20961, Outcome File No. 21/00195).
+I had already been witness to how they “treated” my mother when she became sick towards the end of 2020, with things being so dysfunctional that I lodged a formal complaint with the Health Care Complaints Commission a few weeks after her death (Submission ID 20961, Outcome File No. 21/00195).

-Despite the “Code Amber” alert and overcrowded waiting room, I secured an ED bed within an hour.
-An on-call cardiologist attended within 30 minutes and again later in the ED.
-I was transferred to a bed in the Cardiology Unit within five hours.
+Despite the “Code Amber” alert and overcrowded waiting room, an on–call cardiologist attended within 30 minutes and followed–up later in the E.D.
+I secured an E.D. bed within 60 minutes and was transferred to a bed in the Cardiology Unit within five hours that night.
 The angiogram and stents were done 18 hours later.
 Was given a solo CCU room with attentive nurses and doctors and was even offered an extra day if I wished.
 Staff were always helpful, polite and professional.
 The discharge admin even walked me to the front entrance and wished me well.

 The following is purely conjecture, but it may help explain: